Canberkkmn/omdp/README.md

 # OMDb movies
-Project is getting movies from OMDb and shows them in a data table.
+This project gets movies from OMDb and shows them in a data table.
 Also you can click to see details page for that movie.

 ## Tech Stack
 - ReactJS